Lunch Positive is constituted as a charitable trust and is registered as a charity in England with the Charity Commission.

 The organisation is managed by a board of trustees.
 Trustees meet regularly to oversee the running of the charity.
 Our trustee board is comprised of people who have a range of experience and expertise to undertake effective management of the organisation; and includes people who live with or are affected by HIV.

-Gary comes from Brighton; and was diagnosed HIV+ in 1992.
-He worked for twelve years in commercial catering, human resources and regional management; and has subsequently volunteered for thirteen years in local HIV social care projects.
+Gary worked for twelve years in commercial catering, human resources and regional management, and has subsequently volunteered for fifteen years in local HIV social care projects.
+He also sits as an Equalities Representative for the local volunteer influencing & infrastructure organisation – Community Works, and as a Community Liasion Volunteer for Pride in Brighton & Hove.

 Gary founded Lunch Positive in 2008, and manages delivery of the lunch club.